St. Louis Genealogical Society Bylaws

-Section 1––Composition: All Board members shall be active members of the Society.
-The Board shall be comprised of five (5) elected officers: president, vice-president-programs, vice-president-membership, treasurer, and secretary who make up the executive committee.
+Section 1—Composition: All Board members shall be active members of the Society.
+The Board shall be comprised of five (5) elected officers: president, vice-president of programs, vice-president of membership, treasurer, and secretary, who make up the executive committee.
 An additional, six (6), eight (8), or ten (10) persons may be appointed to the Board by a majority vote of the executive committee.
 The composition of the appointed Board members shall be outlined in the Policies and Procedures Manual.

 IV.
 Membership, Dues, Fees

-Section 3––Payment of Dues: To remain an active voting member of the Society, member(s) shall be responsible for the payment of annual dues on or before their membership anniversary date.
+Section 3—Payment of Dues: To remain an active voting member of the Society, member(s) shall be responsible for the payment of annual dues on or before their membership anniversary date or be a life member.
 Memberships are not transferable or refundable.

 V. Officers of the Board

-Section 1––Policies and Procedures Manual: Detailed job descriptions and requirements will be maintained in a current version of the Policies and Procedures Manual.
-The Board shall approve all policies and procedures.
+Section 1—Policies and Procedures Manual: Detailed job descriptions and requirements will be maintained in a current version of the Policies and Procedures Manual.
+The board shall approve all policies.

-Section 3––Vice-President-Programs: The vice-president-programs shall assist the president and assume all duties and responsibilities of the president during the president’s temporary absence or inability to serve.
-The vice-president-programs shall be responsible for planning and scheduling all monthly and special program meetings.
+Section 3—Vice-President of Programs: The vice-president of programs shall assist the president and assume all duties and responsibilities of the president during the president’s temporary absence or inability to serve.
+The vice-president of programs shall be responsible for planning and scheduling all monthly and special program meetings.

-Section 4––Vice-President-Membership: The vice-president-membership shall be responsible for keeping the Society membership database up to date.
+Section 4—Vice-President of Membership: The vice-president of membership shall be responsible for keeping the Society membership database up to date.